 - 8 Rivers Capital: Technology financing and commercialization firm that brings new ideas to market.

-- ESO Solutions: Contracts and corporate development for company providing electronic patient care reporting (ePCR) and other software solutions designed to improve patient care.
+- ESO Solutions: Company providing electronic patient care reporting (ePCR) and other software solutions designed to improve patient care.

-- Halliburton: Offers a broad array of oilfield services and products to upstream oil and gas customers worldwide.
+- Halliburton: Corporation offering a broad array of oilfield services and products to upstream oil and gas customers worldwide.

 - Hellman Yates: Law firm specializing in corporate and commercial law, real estate development and leasing, mergers and acquisitions, zoning, land use law, and telecommunications.